node-red/node-red.github.io/docs/security.md

  - `*` - full access
  - `read` - read-only access

+#### Token expiration

+By default, access tokens expire after 7 days after they are created.
+We do not currently support refreshing the token to extend this period.

+The expiration time can be customised by setting the `sessionExpiryTime` property of the `adminAuth` setting.
+This defines, in seconds, how long a token is valid for.
+For example, to set the tokens to expire after 1 day:

+    adminAuth: {
+        sessionExpiryTime: 86400,
+        ...
+    }

 ### Custom user authentication

 Rather than hardcode users into the settings file, it is also possible to plug in